Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

 ### Create client

-There are several ways to instantiate the EventHubClient object and the following code snippets demonstrate one way:
+There are several ways to instantiate the EventHubClient object and the following code snippets demonstrate two ways:

+#### Create client from connection string:

 ```python
 from azure.eventhub import EventHubClient